Syed Abdul Rahim: Legacy

 A former Indian football player Fortunato Franco said about "Rahim Saab";

 With him he took Indian Football to the grave.

 In memory of Rahim, the I-League "Best Coach Award" is renamed as "Syed Abdul Rahim Award", given to the best coach in each season by the All India Football Federation (AIFF).

 In popular culture

-A biopic on Rahim named Maidaan, directed by Amit Ravindernath Sharma, was scheduled to be released on 15 June 2022 with Ajay Devgn in lead role, but was delayed due to impending post-production works.
-Later, it was announced that the film is scheduled for theatrical release on 17 February 2023.
+A biopic on Rahim named Maidaan, directed by Amit Sharma, with Ajay Devgn as Rahim in lead role, was released theatrically on Eid al-Fitr 2024.